Aswath0929/final_assignment/README.md

-# winteRos_Template
+# Final Assignment

 Let's take our ending file after week3 as a starting code and we need to make modifications to that file

-First of all picking up a red ball is hard so let's make red cylinder got to /home/ubuntu/gazebo_models or wherever u saved the gazebo models in week2
+First of all picking up a red ball is hard, so let's make red cylinder go to /home/ubuntu/gazebo_models, or wherever you saved the Gazebo Model in Week 2

-there will be a folder called red_ball_10in duplicate the folder and name it red_cylinder
+There will be a folder called red_ball_10in.

+Duplicate the folder and name it red_cylinder
-├── model.config
-├── model.sdf
-└── thumbnails
-    └── 1.png

 in model.config
 change this line from ball to cylinder